tahoe-lafs/magic-folder/docs/usage.rst

 .. code-block:: console

-   $ magic-folder --config ./foo invite --name default
+   $ magic-folder --config ./foo invite --name example

-An invitation code is created using an existing magic folder (``--name default`` above).
+An invitation code is created using an existing magic folder (``--name example`` above).
 The magic-folder identified must have been created on this device.

 Once the invitee runs ``magic-folder join`` (see below) the two